Winds-AI/Frontend-development-mcp-tools/docs/FUTURE_PLANS.md

 - Add custom model selection for tool call
 - Prompt field is resetted
 - Add a wait time tool call that has a check button to continue when I see fit
+- Increase text limit for memories
+- Memory segregation and sharing
+- Allow local mcp configuration based on project repo or workspace

 # Future Plans for Frontend Development Tools MCP Extension